Thiesjoo/PSE/pse_backend/README.md

 Also, make sure to install the dependencies in requirements.txt

-Lastly, make sure to read the following command **once** to populate your database for satellite-categories:
+Lastly, make sure to run the following command **once** to populate your database with satellite-categories:
 ```
 python3 manage.py setup_minor_cats
 ```

+## Developing the backend
 To install/run the server, and to create an admin account:

 ```